chicovg/daily-todo-app/README.md

 # daily-todo-app

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A todo application built with [re-frame](https://github.com/Day8/re-frame).

+I started building this app mainly so that I could get my hands wet with clojure script and re-frame.

 ## Development Mode